nkhem/gulp/README.md

 ## Minimum Viable Product

-Gulp is a web application inspired by Yelp built using Ruby on Rails and React/Redux.
+Gulp is a web application inspired by Yelp built using a PostgreSQL database, Ruby on Rails on the backend, and React/Redux on the front.
 By May 1st, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling: